Jezdufourq/tanda-tech-test/README.md

 * Javascript enhancements (i.e react SPA)
 * Datepicker for shift date field

 This solution is a work in progress, and there are some bugs.
 In addition, not all of the API endpoints have the correct error handling required.
-These are for future improvements
+These are for future improvements.
+In addition, the dockerfile has not been implemented yet.